valters-tomsons/bninja-ps3/README.md

 # Known Issues

 * DWARF symbols are not recognized
+* library import definitions don't have arguments
 * system call definitions don't have arguments
+* system calls are not registered with platform/system and thus are not lifted
+* not tested on ELFs with multiple TOCs
-* bninja does not lift many PPC instructions, breaking decompilation:
+* bninja does not lift many PPC instructions, breaking decompilation

+Non-exhaustive list of unsupported instructions:
 ```
 clrldi
 lfs